NYC Car Accidents: By the Numbers

 Frequently Asked Questions

-The insurance company says I'm at fault.
-What do I do?
+The insurance company says I'm at fault, but I wasn't.
+What can I do?

-The other driver doesn't have insurance.
-Can I still get compensated?
+The other driver fled the scene.
+Can I still get compensation?